duanegoodner/btrfs-restic/README.md

 #### b) Initialize the restic repositories

 The remote server does not need to have restic installed.
-We initialize paths on the remote server as restic repositories by doing the following from our local machine:
+We initialize paths on the remote server as restic repositories by doing the following from our local machine.
+We use the same password for all repositories.

 ```bash
 someuser@local-machine$ restic -r sftp:restic_user@restic_server:/srv/backups/my_machine/root init